rootofminus1atu/Vaporvape/README.md

 # Vaporvape
-This is my Year 1 Semester 2 Web development project.
+This is my Year 1 Semester 2 Web development project at ATU.
 It's about a fictional vape shop.
 The design was inspired by the vaporwave/synthwave/retrowave aesthetic.

 To check it out just click on this link: https://s00240122.github.io/Vaporvape/